 ‘Messy Sunday’ for children up to 11 years, meets on the third Sunday of each month at 9.45am and joins the main morning service during Holy Communion.
 The children are also encouraged to join in and help lead our first Sunday of the month “Come & Worship” service.

 ‘Sunbeams’ – our group for pre-school children and parents – meets on the first and third Fridays of the month, at 10am.

-“Messy Church” takes place on a Saturday afternoon about four times a year.
+“Messy Church” takes place on a Saturday afternoon about five times a year.

 The PCC meets in the Parish Rooms on alternate months.